skoppe/dconf-2022/slides.md

 </dl>

 <!--

 C++ has P2300 proposal for a framework for managing asynchronous execution on generic execution contexts.
+That is a mouthful.
+Managing asynchronous execution.
+On generic execution contexts.

 I was a bit skeptical at first, but it turns out it is actually fully structured.

-I implemented it roughly verbatim in D.

 -->